Rule 14-705. Admission by motion.

 (a)(8) is a member in good standing in all jurisdictions where currently admitted;

-(d) Timing of application and admission.
-An application may be filed at any time but the Applicant must be able to demonstrate that she or he satisfies the requirements of this rule as of the date the application is filed.
+(c) Timing of application and admission.
+An application may be filed at any time but the Applicant must be able to demonstrate that the Applicant satisfies the requirements of this rule as of the date the application is filed.
 Processing of the application and the character and fitness investigation require a minimum of four months to complete.

-(d)(2) Upon approval the Applicant must comply with the provisions of Rule 14-716 concerning licensing and enrollment fees.
+(c)(2) Upon approval the Applicant must comply with Rule 14-716 concerning licensing and enrollment fees.

-(e) Only persons who are active, licensed members of the Bar in good standing may engage in the practice of law in Utah.
+(d) Practice pending admission.
+Only persons who are active, Bar licensees in good standing may engage in the practice of law in Utah.
 However, a Motion Applicant with a pending Bar application may be eligible to practice for a limited period upon satisfaction of all of the requirements of Rule 14-809 and receipt of a Practice Pending Admission Certificate.